 All Loan and Grant History at UVM: Access through the myUVM Student Portal

 Use your myUVM portal to access your full loan and grant history at UVM.

-- Login to the myUVM portal and click View Loan History in the Student Financial Services section.
+- Login to the myUVM portal and click View Award History in the Student Financial Services section.